TimMorrisDev/MS3-sustainable-supper/README.md

 ### First time user goals

 - I want to find delicious recipes to make.
-    - I was able to browse all recipes easily and the search function was clear and easy to use to narror down what I was looking for.
+    - I was able to browse all recipes easily and the search function was clear and easy to use to narrow down what I was looking for.
 - I want to sign up to get more features easily.
 - I want to search for recipes I can make with the ingredients I already have.
     - I was able to upload the ingredients I already have to my user profile using the 'update pantry' feature.
 It was then easy to find recipes that matched the ingredients I had.